 "We're finding that many of these users still believe NPS to be legal.
 That is definitely not the case."

 A full investigation has been launched and six people have been arrested in connection with supplying the drugs.
 A further six people have been arrested on attempted possession of NPS.

 Superintendent Paul Knox, of Northumbria Police's Central Area Command, says people need to be aware of what they are taking:

-The investigation into the use of NPS in Newcastle is being led by a dedicated task force set up by Northumbria Police in 2016.
+The investigation into the use of NPS in Newcastle is being led by a dedicated set up by Northumbria Police in 2016.
 The force has been working closely with Newcastle city council, North East Ambulance Service and Public Health.